sitamgithub-MSIT/PicQ/README.md

 ## Tech Stack

 - Python (for the programming language)
-- Hugging Face Transformers Library (for the visual question answering model)
+- Hugging Face Transformers Library (for the visual question-answering model)
 - Gradio (for the web application)
 - Hugging Face Spaces (for hosting the gradio application)